Learning the climate of dynamical systems with state-space systems: Density forecasting and dynamical systems on .

-For any $t=0,\dots,T$, if $\Delta x_i < \epsilon_i$ for $i=0,\dots,t-1$ then making use of Lemma \ref{lmm:bd_sum_prod} applied to ${\hat{\varphi}}$, we have
+For any $t=0,\dots,T$, if $\Delta x_i < \gamma_i$ for $i=0,\dots,t-1$ then making use of Lemma \ref{lmm:bd_sum_prod} applied to ${\hat{\varphi}}$, we have

-Since $\varphi, \hat{\varphi}$ are Lipschitz, choosing some $\varepsilon(\delta, \epsilon, T, x)>0$ sufficiently small will ensure that if $d_\infty(\varphi, \hat{\varphi}) < \varepsilon$, then the inequalities $\Delta x_t < \epsilon_t$ will hold for all $t=0,\dots, T-1,$ thus giving us the desired bound. $\quad \blacksquare$
+Since $\varphi, \hat{\varphi}$ are Lipschitz, choosing some $\varepsilon(\delta, T, x)>0$ sufficiently small will ensure that if $d_\infty(\varphi, \hat{\varphi}) < \varepsilon$, then the inequalities $\Delta x_t < \gamma_t$ will hold for all $t=0,\dots, T-1,$ thus giving us the desired bound. $\quad \blacksquare$

 \begin{remark} \normalfont \begin{enumerate} \item It is important to note that the bound in Theorem \ref{thm:bd_ffhat_t_x} is expressed in terms of the metric spatial Lyapunov {exponent of the {\bfi perturbed map} $\hat{\varphi}.$} Later we will take $\varphi$ to be an unknown function and $\hat{\varphi}$ a learnt approximation of it.
-Knowledge of $\hat{\varphi}$ yields knowledge of its Lyapunov exponent $\lambda_{\hat{\varphi}}(\epsilon, \hat{\mu}).$ \item Since $\hat{\varphi}$ is Lipschitz, say with Lipschitz constant $L$, we could easily derive the following bound using Lipschitz constants:
+Knowledge of $\hat{\varphi}$ yields knowledge of its Lyapunov exponent $\lambda_{\hat{\varphi}}( \hat{\mu}).$ \item In Section \ref{subsec:metric_le_appendix} where the Kifer exponent is discussed in greater detail, the integrability condition \eqref{ineq:mu_integrability_cond} is required for the existence of the exponent.
+This condition also guarantees the integrability condition given in the statements of Theorem \ref{thm:bd_ffhat_t_x} and Lemma \ref{lmm:bd_sum_prod}. \item Since $\hat{\varphi}$ is Lipschitz, say with Lipschitz constant $L$, we could easily derive the following bound using Lipschitz constants:

-While this bound is attractive in its simplicity and the fact that it holds for all $t \in \mathbb{N},$ its growth factor is $L$, which dominates the growth factor $e^{\lambda_{\hat{\varphi}}(\epsilon, \hat{\mu}) + \delta}$ of Theorem \ref{thm:bd_ffhat_t_x}.
-To be precise, for any $\epsilon'>0$, there exists $\epsilon, \delta>0$ such that $e^{\lambda_{\hat{\varphi}}(\epsilon, \hat{\mu}) + \delta} < L+\epsilon'.$ In practice, however we expect that $e^{\lambda_{\hat{\varphi}}(\epsilon, \hat{\mu}) +\delta}$ should be considerably smaller than $L$ since it relies on a pointwise Lipschitz constant which gives locally tight bounds on the expansion of the map. \item As has already been noted, $\lambda_{\hat{\varphi}}(\epsilon, \mu) \geq \Lambda_{\hat{\varphi}}(x)$, $\hat{\mu}-$a.e.
+While this bound is attractive in its simplicity and the fact that it holds for all $t \in \mathbb{N},$ its growth factor is $L$, which dominates the growth factor $e^{\lambda_{\hat{\varphi}}(\hat{\mu}) + \delta}$ of Theorem \ref{thm:bd_ffhat_t_x}.
+To be precise, for any $\gamma'>0$, there exists $\delta>0$ such that $e^{\lambda_{\hat{\varphi}}( \hat{\mu}) + \delta} < L+\gamma'.$ In practice, however we expect that $e^{\lambda_{\hat{\varphi}}( \hat{\mu}) +\delta}$ should be considerably smaller than $L$ since it relies on a pointwise Lipschitz constant which gives locally tight bounds on the expansion of the map. \item As has already been noted, $\lambda_{\hat{\varphi}}(\mu) \geq \Lambda_{\hat{\varphi}}(x)$, $\hat{\mu}-$a.e.
 Studying how sharp this bound is in practice is an open direction for further research. \end{enumerate} \end{remark}

 Appendix \ref{subsec:add_bd_without_mixing} contains an additional bound in the context of metric spaces with a structural stability assumption (see Theorem \ref{thm:metric_space_conjugate_maps}).
 That bound gives an exponential rate of separation governed by the Kifer's exponent $\Lambda_{\hat{\varphi}}$.